 - What is WerFault EXE application error?

 The werfault.exe is the executable file for Windows Error Reporting app.
-This is a genuine Microsoft process used to track OS errors or other types of errors related to apps and Windows features and report them back to Microsoft in order to obtain adequate solutions.
+This is a genuine Microsoft process used to track OS errors or other types of errors related to apps and Windows features.

 - How do I disable WerFault exe in Windows 10?

-Press the Windows key + R to bring up the Run menu and type services.msc in the dialog box.
-Select the Windows Error Reporting service from the list of results and double-click to open it.
-Switch to the General tab and choose Disabled from the drop-down menu next to the Startup type.
+Select the Windows Error Reporting service from the Run Menu and choose Disabled from the drop-down menu next to the Startup type.

 - How do I get rid of WerFault EXE?